John Richardson (author): Life

 Richardson was born at Fort George or in Queenston on the Niagara River in 1796.
 His mother Madelaine was the daughter of the fur trader John Askin and an Odawa woman Monette.
 His father, Dr. Robert Richardson, was a surgeon with the Queen's Rangers.
 As a young boy, Richardson lived for a time with his grandparents in Detroit and later with his parents at Fort Malden, Amherstburg.
 His step-mother, Marie Archange Barthe, told him of stories about early Detroit and the Siege of Fort Detroit in 1763, which inspired his interest in writing.

 At age 16, Richardson enlisted in the British 41st Regiment of Foot.
 During his service with this regiment. he met Chief Tecumseh and Major General Isaac Brock, whom he later wrote about in his novel The Canadian Brothers.
-While stationed at Fort Malden during the War of 1812, Richardson witnessed the execution of an American prisoner by Tecumseh's forces at the River Raisin, a traumatic experience which haunted him for the rest of his life.
+While stationed at Fort Malden during the War of 1812, Richardson witnessed the execution of an American prisoner by Indigenous forces at the River Raisin, a traumatic experience which haunted him for the rest of his life.
 During the War of 1812, Richardson was imprisoned for a year in Kentucky United States after his capture during the battle of Moraviantown.

 Richardson was commissioned into the 8th Foot in 1813, exchanged into the 2nd Foot in 1816 and transferred to the 92nd Foot in 1818.
 His later military service took him to England and, for two years, to the West Indies.
 While in the West Indies, Richardson was appalled by the treatment of slaves there.